Obsidian (Paradise Lost album)

-Obsidian is the sixteenth studio album by British gothic metal band Paradise Lost.
-It was released on 15 May 2020 via Nuclear Blast.
+Obsidian is the sixteenth studio album by British gothic metal band Paradise Lost, released on 15 May 2020 through Nuclear Blast Records.

 Music videos were released for the songs "Darker Thoughts" and "Fall from Grace".
 Metal Hammer named it as the 11th best metal album of 2020.
+Obsidian is the band's last album to feature Waltteri Väyrynen on drums, who went on to join Opeth in 2022.